About This Newsletter

 Léa Beaulieu-Kratchanov

-Léa graduated with a Master’s degree in Journalism Studies at Concordia in 2022.
+Léa graduated with a Master’s degree in Journalism Studies at Concordia in 2022, and now works as a reporter for Pivot in Montreal.
 With a background in international affairs, she initially turned to journalism as a way to tell stories about conflict, but has since widened her scope to include feature stories on culture, conservation, and the environment.
 She is most inspired by longform journalism about subjects that stand out from the mainstream news cycle.
 She believes good climate reporting presents the repercussions of the crisis at a human scale while furthering the conversation around solutions, and is encouraged to see climate change more routinely discussed globally.
 Léa is also passionate about photography, traveling, and reading.

 Willow Beck

 Coming from a background in wildlife biology, Willow decided to pursue a master's in Digital Innovation in Journalism Studies at Concordia when she realized the importance of communicating scientific issues to the public effectively.
-She graduated in 2023.
+She graduated in 2023 and is the Production Director for Important, not Important.
 Willow is inspired by scientists and communicators who have devoted their lives to acting on climate change.
 To Willow, good climate and environmental journalism can make a connection to the climate in unexpected places and can figure out a way to make scientific facts feel personal.
 She is hopeful about all the small independent climate journalists and environmental media outlets that have been finding success in the past few years.
 Her self-care includes yoga, getting outside, and binge-watching reality TV.

 Special Thanks